 Make/Shift Exhibition Opens at the Art Hut

-Centennial College’s Culture and Heritage Site Management program launches unique art exhibit
+Centennial College’s Museum and Cultural Management launches unique art exhibit

-This fall, Centennial College will host its annual art exhibition, produced by students from the Culture and Heritage Site Management (CHSM) program.
+This fall, Centennial College will host its annual art exhibition, produced by students from the Museum and Cultural Management program.
 The 16 students who comprise the program, based at the college’s Story Arts Centre, have curated a thought-provoking, one-of-a-kind exhibit this year: Make/Shift, inspired by the changing face of Toronto and other urban environments, explores the issue of fabricated green spaces, through the work of five feature artists.

 Make/Shift makes its debut on Nov.
 24, 2016, and runs to Dec.
 4, 2016, at the Art Hut, the Gladstone Hotel’s latest foray into temporarily occupying unused gallery space.
 Located directly across the street from the hotel, the Art Hut, at 1181 Queen Street West, is itself a space that explores how urban spaces are claimed and reclaimed, in what will be a short-lived but program-rich pop-up.
 Admission is free and runs Thursday to Sunday, for the duration of the exhibit’s two-week term.